TusharChaudhary12/Javascript-Basics/Promises/promise.md

 - To avoid callback hell (Pyramid of doom) => We use promise chaining.
 This way our code expands vertically instead of horizontally.
 Chaining is done using '.then()'
 - A very common mistake that developers do is not returning a value during chaining of promises.
 Always remember to return a value.
 This returned value will be used by the next .then()

+catch method is used to attach a failback callback function with the promise object.
+The primary purpose of catch is to gracefully handle error.